Last updated

-"tmux is a terminal multiplexer for Unix-like operating systems.
-It allows multiple terminal sessions to be accessed simultaneously in a single window.
-It is useful for running more than one command-line program at the same time.
-It can also be used to detach processes from their controlling terminals, allowing SSH sessions to remain active without being visible." - Wikipedia
+"tmux is a for .
+It allows multiple sessions to be accessed simultaneously in a single window.
+It is useful for running more than one program at the same time.
+It can also be used to detach from their controlling terminals, allowing sessions to remain active without being visible." - Wikipedia

 In other words, tmux allows you to start a session to run your job and then exit the terminal window without killing your process.